TuringCompute/UniTao-ServerConfig/src/kvm/vm/README.md

     "disks": [],            // list of path to vm disk definition json file, path can use {vmPath} as reference for relative path
     "networks": [],         // list of path to vm network definition json file, path can use {vmPath} as reference for relative path
-    "vmState": "running",   // desired vm state. running, stopped, notExists "vmDefPath": "{path}"   // folder that can store Vm Definition creation script and Vm definition XML file
+    "vmState": "running",   // desired vm state. running, stopped, notExists "useCloudInit": true,   // define how the VM will prepare itself "ciIsoPath": "{path}"   // path to Cloud Init ISO image file
 }

 example.json